-Pre-Rut October Deer Hunting in Illinois
+Pre-Rut Late October/ Early November Deer Hunting in Illinois

 Monitoring social scrapes during this time of year with trail cameras can be a great tool to help pattern bucks, especially for evening hunts over quality food sources.
 Although most scrape activity is done at night, there’s a window of opportunity during the pre-rut that can yield success.
 A weather front during the early stages of the pre-rut can be a great opportunity to get in and kill a core buck that’s been hitting a scrape consistently.
 Not necessarily in the middle of the night, but the bucks that have been hitting them at last light or an hour after dark will be the most killable bucks during this time of the season.